-This version however is vegan -no shepherds or sheep involved here.
-The stew is made with mushrooms and root vegetables.
-It’s rich and deep enough for a full bodied glass of red wine, and depending on how you make it, can be rustic, or refined.
-It can also be adapted to include lamb if you have some meat eaters in the house or want to make some vegan and some with lamb for a holiday gathering.
+This healthy delicious recipe for Vegan Shepherds Pie involves no shepherds or sheep!
+The rich and flavorful vegan stew is made with savory mushrooms and root vegetables.
+It’s rich and deep enough for a full-bodied glass of red wine, and, depending on how you make it, can be rustic, or refined.
+It can also be adapted to include lamb if you have meat eaters in the house or want to make some vegan and some with lamb for a holiday gathering.
+Very adaptable!

 The nice thing is, if you are having guests over, you can fully customize these, making some vegan, and if you prefer, some with lamb because you can bake them in individual baking dishes.
 It is perfect for the holidays.
-But more to the point, it’s perfect after the holidays, using up leftover mashed potatoes, yams, stray vegetables, turkey or roast or whatever you have in your fridge.
+And it’s also perfect after the holidays, using up leftover mashed potatoes, yams, stray vegetables, turkey or roast or whatever you have in your fridge.
 The beauty of Shepherds Pie, is its ability to transform leftover ingredients into something new.
 Think of it as “re-purposed”.
 You get the idea.
 That said, here is my vegan version…but feel free to play around and add your own touches.

-Peel and dice 4 lbs russet potatoes, cutting them into 3/4 inch cubes of similar size.
-Place them in a saute pan and cover with an inch of water.
-Add salt and minced garlic.
-Bring to a boil, and continue to boil until fork tender, about 15-20 minutes.
+Peel and dice 4 lbs russet potatoes, ( or to save time, use yukon gold potatoes and don’t peel them!) cutting them into 1-2 inch cubes of similar size.
+Place them in a pot and cover with at least an inch of water.
+Add salt.
+Bring to a boil, and continue to boil until very tender, about 20 minutes.